celery/celery/CONTRIBUTING.rst

 execute:
 ::

-    $ paver flake8
+    $ make flakecheck

-To not return a negative exit code when this command fails use the ``-E`` option, this can be convenient while developing:
+To not return a negative exit code when this command fails use the ``flakes`` target instead:
 ::

-    $ paver flake8 -E
+    $ make flakes§

 API reference
 ~~~~~~~~~~~~~